semgrep/semgrep-docs/docs/deepsemgrep/deepsemgrep-introduction.md

 ## Semgrep Pro engine language support

-Refer to [Supported languages](/supported-languages/#semgrep-pro-engine) to see languages supported by Semgrep Pro.
-Semgrep Cloud Platform users can also check language support in [Settings](https://semgrep.dev/orgs/-/settings) page.
+Refer to [Supported languages](/supported-languages/#semgrep-pro-engine) to see languages supported by Semgrep Pro Engine.
+Semgrep Cloud Platform users can also check language support in the [Settings page](https://semgrep.dev/orgs/-/settings).

 ## Using and running Semgrep Pro Engine